 Seeing that Roubi’s men were in a dire situation, Mustafabey sent forces from Kalogerovouni to strike the Maniots’ fortifications—but unsuccessfully.

 The artillery shelling of the Greek positions was likewise unsuccessful since the bombs either did not find a target or hit Roubi’s men.

 It was already dark, and the battle was still raging.
 Kolokotronis attempted to encourage the fighters, telling them that reinforcements of 10,000 men under Petrobey Mavromichalis were due to arrive.

-The fighting stopped late into the night with the two opponents retaining their positions.
+The fighting went on late into the night, with the two opponents retaining their positions.
 In the morning hours of May 13th, Kolokotronis broke through the Turkish siege and supplied the bastions with food and ammunition.

 During the night, reinforcements had arrived from Vervaina, but their number did not exceed 400 men.
 They were led by Petros Varvitsiotis, Dimitrios Poulikakos, Antonis Mavromichalis, Anagnostis Kondakis, and Panagiotis Giatrakos.

-In the morning of May 13th, the battle resumed with the previous day’s intensity.
+In the morning of May 13th, the battle resumed with all the intensity of the previous day.
 Attempts by the Turks to seize the bastions failed one after the other.

 One of the leading figures of the 1821 Greek Revolution, Anagnostaras (Anagnostis Papageorgiou), excelled in both this and subsequent battles.